erinconv/pycequeau/docs/grass.rst

 .. code-block:: bash

-  r.fill.dir input=DEM@Melezes output=FilledDEM direction=DIR
+  r.fill.dir input=DEM output=FilledDEM direction=DIR

 Then, let's correct the DIR file

 .. code-block:: bash

-  r.watershed --overwrite elevation=FilledDEM@Melezes drainage=DIR
+  r.watershed --overwrite elevation=FilledDEM drainage=DIR

 To process the corrected files, we need to install one grass extention.
 You can do so by running the next command into the console: